ssbc/handbook.scuttlebutt.nz/guides/ssb-server/tutorial.md

 ## Attaching Files to Messages

 Messages have an 8kb limit, including the headers that are automatically added, so it's not a good idea to try to cram base64-encoded files into them.
-Instead, we should use Scuttlebot's blob-store to publish the files, which presently has a 5MB limit.
+Instead, we should use ssb-server's blob-store to publish the files, which presently has a 5MB limit.

 We'll add another function to do this: